Reviews

 Even though Kdenlive is open source and thus free software, you will need a suitably powerful computer to handle high-end video editing tasks.
 The buy-in price for new hardware may be a deal-breaker.

-Is there a Linux software application you’d like to suggest for review?
+Is there a Linux software application or distro you’d like to suggest for review?
 Something you love or would like to get to know?

-And use the Talkback feature below to add your comments!
+And use the Reader Comments feature below to provide your input!

 1 Comment